 Types of Common Injuries & Conditions in Atlanta

-There were 3.4 injuries for every 100 workers in the state of Georgia in 2011, according to the Bureau of Labor Statistics.
-Around half of those workplace injuries were serious enough to result in missing days of work.
+There were 4.4 injuries for every 100 workers in the state of Georgia in 2018, according to the Bureau of Labor Statistics.
+Around half of those workplace injuries were serious enough to result in missing work.
 The injuries also occurred across all fields and professions, including construction, mining, manufacturing, transportation, service and retail.

 If you or a loved one has suffered any type of injury in the workplace and you need help getting workers’ compensation benefits, an Atlanta on-the-job accident lawyer at Parsons & Associates, P.C., can provide you with the help you need.
 Contact us today for a free, confidential claim review.